-In December 2019, the Company entered into an asset purchase agreement (the "Presbyopia APA") with Dr. Lindstrom.
+In December 2019, the Company entered into an asset purchase agreement (the "Presbyopia APA") with Dr. Lindstrom, a member of its Board of Directors.
 Pursuant to the terms of the Presbyopia APA, the Company acquired certain intellectual property and related rights from Dr. Lindstrom to develop, formulate, make, sell, and sub-license an ophthalmic topical product to treat presbyopia (the "Presbyopia Product").

 Under the terms of the Presbyopia APA, the Company is required to make royalty payments to Dr. Lindstrom ranging from 2% to 4% of net sales, dependent upon the final formulation and patent protection of the Presbyopia Product sold.
-No amounts were due or paid to Dr. Lindstrom during the years ended December 31, 2021 and 2020.
-The Company incurred no royalty expenses related to the Presbyopia APA during the years ended December 31, 2021 and 2020.
+No amounts were due or paid to Dr. Lindstrom during the years ended December 31, 2022 and 2021.
+The Company incurred no royalty expenses related to the Presbyopia APA during the years ended December 31, 2022 and 2021.